-In addition to principal payments on our Senior Credit Facilities, we have annual interest payment obligations of approximately \$71 million in the aggregate under our 9.5% Notes as of September 30, 2011 and annual interest payment obligations of approximately \$29 million in the aggregate under our 12% Notes as of September 30, 2011.
-We also incur interest on our borrowings under the Senior Credit Facilities and such interest would increase borrowings under the ABL Revolving Credit Facility if cash were not otherwise available for such payments.
-Interest on the 9.5% Notes and interest on the 12% Notes is payable semi-annually in arrears and interest under the Senior Credit Facilities is payable on various interest payment dates as provided in the Senior Credit Agreement and the ABL Credit Agreement.
-Interest is payable in cash, except that interest under the 12% Notes is required to be paid by increasing the aggregate principal amount due under the subject notes unless we elect to make such payments in cash.
-Effective with the payment date of August 28, 2010, we elected to make the semi-annual interest payment scheduled for February 28, 2011 in cash.
-Thereafter, we may make the semi-annual interest payments for the 12% Notes either in cash or by further increasing the aggregate principal amount due under the notes subject to certain conditions.
-Based on amounts currently outstanding under the Senior Credit Facilities, and using market interest rates and foreign exchange rates in effect at September 30, 2011, we estimate annual interest payments of approximately \$27 million in the aggregate under our Senior Credit Facilities would be required assuming no further principal payments were to occur and excluding any payments associated with outstanding interest rate swaps.
+In addition to principal payments on our Senior Credit Facilities, we have annual interest payment obligations of approximately \$129 million in the aggregate.
+This includes interest under our 9.5% Notes of approximately \$90 million and interest under our 6.75% Notes of approximately \$20 million.
+Based on amounts currently outstanding and using market interest rates in effect at September 30, 2012, this also includes interest under our Term Loan of approximately \$19 million.
+Additionally, upon issuance of the 2020 Notes and the 2022 Notes, we will have annual interest payments of approximately \$34 million and \$38 million, respectively.
+Such interest obligations would increase borrowings under the ABL Facility if cash were not otherwise available for such payments.
+Interest on our debt is payable in cash.
+Interest on the 9.5% Notes and interest on the 6.75% Notes is payable semi-annually in arrears and interest under the Term Loan and the ABL Facility is payable on various interest payment dates as provided in the Senior Credit Agreement and the ABL Credit Agreement.

 We are required to pay certain fees in connection with the Senior Credit Facilities.
-Such fees include a quarterly commitment fee of up to 0.50% on the unused portion of the ABL Revolving Credit Facility and certain additional fees with respect to the letter of credit subfacility under the ABL Revolving Credit Facility.
+Such fees include a quarterly commitment fee of up to 0.375% on the unused portion of the ABL Facility and certain additional fees with respect to the letter of credit sub-facility under the ABL Facility.

-Equity Financing Activities.
+Equity Financing Activities

-During Fiscal 2011, we granted approximately 1.7 million shares of restricted stock units to our employees and our directors.
+During Fiscal 2012, we granted approximately 0.9 million shares of restricted stock units to our employees and our directors.
 All vesting dates are subject to the recipient's continued employment with us, except as otherwise permitted by our Board of Directors or in certain cases if the employee is terminated without cause.
-The total market value of the restricted shares on the date of grant was approximately \$49 million, which represented unearned restricted stock compensation.
+The total market value of the restricted shares on the date of grant was approximately \$24 million, which represented unearned restricted stock compensation.
 Unearned compensation is amortized to expense over the appropriate vesting period.